-The MailChimp core module provides all of the API integration functionality, and the ability to add your MailChimp API key and set a few settings.
+The MailChimp core module provides all of the API integration functionality, and the ability to add your MailChimp API key and configure a few options.
 Unless you are writing your own functionality with MailChimp, it doesn't do much alone.
-The other features are broken out into the following modules (which come with MailChimp):
+The other features are broken out into the following sub-modules:

-- Create campaigns containing any Drupal entity as content
+- Create campaigns containing any Drupal entity, or entities, as content

 - View campaign statistics